Living-donor liver transplant

 Matching of living-donor livers with recipients is based on age, blood type, organ size and other factors.

 During the procedure

 Next, surgeons remove the recipient's liver that's not working properly and place the donated liver portion in the recipient's body, connecting the blood vessels and bile ducts to the new liver.

-The transplanted liver in the recipient as well as the portion left behind in the donor regenerates rapidly, reaching normal liver volume and function within a couple of months.
+The transplanted liver in the recipient and the portion left behind in the donor regrow rapidly, reaching normal liver volume and function within a couple of months.

 People who receive a liver from a living donor often have better short-term survival rates than those who receive a deceased-donor liver.
 But comparing long-term results is difficult because people who get a living-donor liver usually have a shorter wait for a transplant and aren't as sick as those who receive a deceased-donor liver.